sig6774/sig6774/README.md

 ### I am interested not only in Data Extraction Method & Data Science,
 ### but also natural language processing, and mixed analysis of structured and unstructured data.

-### I used to study Python and Java, AWS, Tigergraph, DataBase, Machine Learning, Web development skills such as Java and Spring, JavaScript.
+### I used to study Python and Java, AWS, Tigergraph, DataBase, Machine Learning, Web development skills such as Spring and JavaScript.

 ## Thank you for visiting :)
 <br>